 For individuals who meet certain criteria, two new elements can help make health insurance affordable for them:

-What kinds of plans will be available on an exchange?
+What kinds of plans are available on an exchange?

-To participate on an exchange, health plans will need to meet specific criteria.
+To participate on an exchange, health plans need to meet specific criteria.
 Here are the basics: